bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/chaincode-decoded-blockchain.md

 Right, right, right.
 But the difficulty and the hashrate grow in tandem, right?
-In fact, the hashrate grows and that makes the difficulty rise to meet the new hashrate to reset the interval to roughly 10 minutes, right?
+In fact, the hashrate grows and that makes the difficulty rise to meet the new hashrate to reset the interval to roughly 10 minutes.
 Unless suddenly overnight, 90% of the hashrate drops off the face of the earth.
 Even then, they just need to take about 10 times as long until they find the random block template that happens to hash to a valid block.
 Then given that there's a ton of people waiting with their transactions at that point, they'd be incentivized to add more hashrate and it would be settled.

-Host: 00:22:28
+Adam Jonas: 00:22:28

 We saw a little bit of this with the Bcash forks and playing around with trying to adjust the hashrate to the difficulty, and it got a little messy on that chain.